waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-11-05-self-and-world-17.md

 So we've seen one writer's manifesto, although from a fiction writer, and now we have a chance to think about our own.
 So we're going to spend some time reflecting on our own impulses behind our writing.
 For the next exercises, think about the following questions.

+*   Why do I want to write nonfiction?

-*   What do I want to write nonfiction?
+*   What do I want to write about and why?

 *   What knowledge, perspectives or understandings do I have to contribute?